 Our goal is to provide the highest level of acne treatment in order to help prevent scars and to educate you so that your results can be maintained.
 We also aim to decrease your risk of scarring and to control your problem until you outgrow it.
 When you come to the office, acne surgery will be performed in order to remove pre-existing whiteheads, and blackheads, and also to open up pustules so that they will resolve more quickly.

 Unfortunately, some patients already suffer from acne scarring.
 We also specialize in treatments for acne scar correction.
 These treatments include: subcision, fillers, dermabrasion, fractionated CO2 laser resurfacing, as well as fractionated non-ablative resurfacing with ResurFX.

-Every patient’s skin needs are different, so contact the experts at Ulmer Dermatology today and we can determine which treatment is right for you.
+Every patient’s skin needs are different, so contact the experts at Ulmer Dermatology for an appointment in Long Beach, CA today and we can determine which treatment is right for you.